Introduction

 Localization is the process of translating your app into different languages.
 Before you can localize your app, you need to internationalize it.
 Localization is also known as l10n.

-What is ng2-translate?
+What is ngx-translate

-Why is this important?
+Why is Multi Language important?

 An internationalized app looks as a native app in all the languages and regions it supports.
 The app stores are available in 150 different countries, and internationalizing your app is the first step to reach this global market.

-Open your app.module.ts
+Now, open your app.module.ts

-file and add the following code:
+file and import the following classes:

 import { TranslateModule, TranslateLoader} from '@ngx-translate/core'; import { TranslateHttpLoader} from '@ngx-translate/http-loader';

-, but for Ionic we must change this to look in thesrc/assets
+, but for Ionic we must change this to look in the src/assets

 directory.
-To de this we should create a function that returns a new TranslateLoader:export function createTranslateLoader(http: Http) { return new TranslateHttpLoader(http, './assets/i18n/', '.json'); }
+To do this we should create a function that returns a new TranslateLoader

-NgModule
+In NgModule

-imports array:imports: [ IonicModule.forRoot(MyApp), TranslateModule.forRoot({ loader: { provide: TranslateLoader, useFactory: (createTranslateLoader), deps: [Http] } }) ]
+imports: [ IonicModule.forRoot(MyApp), TranslateModule.forRoot({ loader: { provide: TranslateLoader, useFactory: (createTranslateLoader), deps: [Http] } }) ]

-It is important to mention that you will have to create as many json files as languages you want to support.
+It's important to mention that you will have to create as many json files as languages you want to support.
 In this tutorial we have three json files:

 en.json